webplatform/docs/Beginners/html/index.md

 == An HTML Document with details about each components ==

-Ever wondered the utility of the basic building blocks of a web page?
+Ever wondered the meaning of the building blocks of a web page?
 Here’s a break down of the main components.

-You can copy and paste this code in a new file (e.g. <tt>index.html</tt>) and open it in a web browser.
-You should see only a white page with a big "Hello world" written in red.

 === An example document in a web browser ===

 [[File:Beginners_example_html_file.png|upright|A web browser window with Hello world in red]]

 === An example document code ===

+You can copy and paste this code in a new file (e.g. <tt>index.html</tt>) and open it directly in a web browser —no web server needed!

+You should see only a white page with a big "Hello world" written in red like the image above.

 <syntaxHighlight lang="html5">
 <!DOCTYPE html><!-- This tag is an HTML Comment -->